Brisbane landscapers – Frequently Asked Questions

 Q. Why choose Instant Greenscene Landscaping and Irrigation to complete my works?

 → Instant Greenscene has a diverse range of qualified specialist, rarely found in a small landscape operation.
 These include structural landscapers, garden designers, licensed irrigation plumber.
-We hold QBBC, QLD Plumbers & Drainers Board (irrigation) licenses.
-We are also registered as Q Build vendors, hold QLD blue card (OHS) and are insured for public liability.
+We hold QBBC, QLD Plumbers & Drainers Board (irrigation) licenses and insured for public liability.
 Above all we take pride in our work.